William F. Moran (knifemaker): Knifemaking

 Moran forged his knives using a coal forge in the manner of a blacksmith using a hammer and anvil to shape the steel.
 In the 1950s he was one of the last few bladesmiths in the United States, forging his metal as opposed to grinding blades out of stock.
 Moran began trying to revive the ancient process of forging Damascus steel in the late 1960s.
 However, few living bladesmiths knew the exact techniques and without a recipe for the process, it was in danger of being lost; through trial and error he taught himself pattern welding and referred to it as "modern Damascus steel".

 In 1972, Moran was elected president of the Knifemakers' Guild.
 The following year he unveiled his "Damascus knives" at the Guild Show and created a revival of interest in the forged blade, and along with the knives he gave away free booklets detailing how he made them.
 In 1976 he founded the American Bladesmith Society (ABS), a group of knife makers dedicated to preserving the forged blade and educating the public about traditional bladesmithing techniques.
 Moran had a 20-year-long waiting list and sold knives to such celebrities as Sylvester Stallone and members of royalty including Queen Elizabeth II and King Abdullah of Saudi Arabia.
 According to The Washington Post, Sylvester Stallone's knife cost the actor $7,000 and included over 30 feet of silver wire in the handle.

-Death
+Death and legacy

 Moran died of cancer on February 12, 2006, at Frederick Memorial Hospital.
 After his death, one of his Bowie knives sold for $30,000 at auction.
 According to his obituary in The Washington Post, Moran willed his forge and tools to the Frederick County Landmarks Foundation.